fluxninja/aperture/docs/content/concepts/policies/policy-blueprints.md

 ## Introduction

-Aperture comes with a pre-packaged list of policies and grafana dashboards that can be used both as a guide for creating new policies, and as ready-to-use blueprints that can be directly used for configuring Aperture Agent behaviour.
+Aperture comes with a pre-packaged list of policies and Grafana dashboards that can be used both as a guide for creating new policies, and as ready-to-use blueprints for configuring Aperture Agent behaviour.

-All dashboards and policies are written using [Jsonnet][jsonnet-lang] language, and can be used both as jsonnet mixins, and standalone blueprints.
+All dashboards and policies are written using the [Jsonnet][jsonnet-lang] language, and can be used both as jsonnet mixins or as standalone blueprints.

 [jsonnet-lang]: https://jsonnet.org

 ## Initial Setup

 All blueprints are available from a separate [repository][aperture-blueprints].
-See repository [README.md][blueprints-readme] for the list of required tools, and how to install jsonnet dependencies with a help of [jsonnet bundler][jb].
+See the repository [README.md][blueprints-readme] for the list of required tools and instructions on installing jsonnet dependencies with the help of a [jsonnet bundler][jb].

-Blueprint Generator (used to generate JSON files from blueprints) also depends on a Python 3.8+ and [jsonnet][go-jsonnet].
+The Blueprint Generator (used to generate JSON files from blueprints) also depends on Python 3.8+ and [jsonnet][go-jsonnet].

 [k8s-libsonnet]: https://github.com/jsonnet-libs/k8s-libsonnet
 [aperture-blueprints]: https://github.com/fluxninja/aperture-blueprints